warrant-dev/warrant/README.md

 Warrant is built specifically for application authorization and access control, particularly for product, security, and compliance use-cases.
 Examples of problems Warrant solves are:

-- Add role based access control (RBAC) to your SaaS application with the ability for your customers to self-manage their roles and permissions via the Warrant self service dashboard or your own custom dashboard built using Warrant's component library.
+- Add role based access control (RBAC) to your SaaS application with the ability for your customers to self-manage their roles and permissions via the Warrant self-service dashboard or your own custom dashboard built using Warrant's component library.
 - Allow customers to define and manage their own roles & permissions for their tenant (organization)
-- Add 'fine grained RBAC' (role based access to specific resources)
+- Add 'fine-grained role-based access control' (role based access to specific resources)
-- Implement fine grained, object/resource-level authorization specific to your application's data model (`[user:1] is an [editor] of [document:x]`)
+- Implement fine-grained, object/resource-level authorization specific to your application's data model (`[user:1] is an [editor] of [document:x]`)
 - Add centralized and auditable access control around your internal applications and tools.
 - Implement 'approval flows' (i.e. request access to a resource from an admin -> admin approves access).
 - Add Google Docs-like sharing and permissioning for your application's resources and objects.